Cambodian Journalists Alliance Association

 Him Khortieth has more than 15 years of experience working in different media organizations and development NGOs, including the Voice of Democracy (VOD), the Asia Calling radio program, the Cambodian Center for Independent Media (CCIM), United Nations for Development Program (UNDP), the Cambodian Center for Study and Development in Agriculture (CEDAC) and the Cambodian Rice Federation (CRF).
 In addition to his skills in communications, advocacy, community development and project management, he also has news reporting skills.

-Khy Sovuthy is a senior reporter at CamboJA News and a founding member of CamboJA.
+Khy Sovuthy is a news editor at CamboJA News and a founding member of CamboJA.
 He had previously worked for the Cambodia Daily as a reporter for nearly ten years and Khmer Times for more than 2 years.
-He has completed various journalism training courses in Cambodia and abroad including Investigative Reporting of Internews in Cambodia in 2008, Engaging Media for Social Accountability in 2009, and Leadership and Management Skill in Thailand and Singapore in 2014 and 2015.
-He graduated with a bachelor’s degree in English Literature from Norton University in 2014.
+He has completed various journalism training courses in Cambodia and abroad including Investigative Reporting of Internews in Cambodia in 2008, Engaging Media for Social Accountability in 2009, and Leadership and Management Skill in Thailand and Singapore in 2014

 Khuon Narim is senior reporter and member at Cambodian Journalists Alliance (CamboJA).
 He has 10 years of working experience in different media companies including the Cambodia Daily and Khmer Times newspaper.
 He graduated from Business faculty of Build Bright University and attended a two-year vocational training course of journalism, design, audio and computer science.
 He also attended a journalism training course in London, UK in 2013.